DC-analysis/dclab/docs/sec_av_feat_temp.rst

 .. note::

-    Temporary features are not supported by Shape-Out, DCKit, or DCOR/DCOR-Aid.
+    Temporary features are not supported by DCscope, DCKit, or DCOR/DCOR-Aid.
     They are only really helpful if you quickly need to test things.
 If possible, it is recommended to work with :ref:`plugin features <sec_av_feat_plugin>`.